discordjs/guide/guide/sequelize/currency.md

 </branch>

 Nothing extraordinary here either.
-We could have queried the database for the top ten currency holders, but we already have access to them locally, so sort the Collection we have and use map again to display it in a friendly format.
+You could query the database for the top ten currency holders, but since you already have access to them locally inside the `currency` variable, you can sort the Collection and use `.map()` to display it in a friendly format.
 The filter is in case the users no longer exist in the bot's cache.

 ## Resulting code